My Festival: Alison Larkin

 Do you mind if we sit in a coffee shop and play Rummy instead?

-Alison Larkin: Grief, A Comedy, Assembly George Square Studios (Studio 2), 2:10pm, until 25 August
+Alison Larkin: Grief...
+A Comedy, Assembly George Square Studios (Studio Two), 2:10pm, until 25 August

 Comments